-Prior to the terns' arrival, San Diego County Regional Airport Authority personnel applied herbicide, manually removed vegetation, and contractor Ocean Blue repaired plastic mesh chick barriers and covers over stormdrains.
-Zoological Society of San Diego subcontract personnel established a 30 m grid system in the primary nesting oval (03-S) and assisted in repairs to chick barriers.
-Monitoring was conducted April through August one to three days per week.
+Prior to the terns' arrival, San Diego County Regional Airport Authority personnel applied herbicide, manually removed vegetation, and contractor Ocean Blue replaced plastic mesh chick barriers and covers over stormdrains.
+Zoological Society of San Diego subcontract personnel established a 30 m grid system in the primary nesting oval (03-S) and assisted in repairs to chick barriers and manual removal of vegetation.
+Monitoring was conducted April to early August one to three days per week.
 Predator management was conducted by personnel from USDA Wildlife Services.

-Least terns were first observed foraging over the bay and in flight over the southeast end of Lindbergh Field on 16 April 2017.
-They were observed each visit after that through 1 August, then again over the bay on four dates from 8 to 19 August.
-Breeding pair and nest numbers decreased from 2016 to 2017 and remained significantly lower than those of 2014 and earlier, although they were higher than those of 2015.
-At least 24 nests were initiated by 20 to 21 estimated pairs between 5 May and 8 June.
-The maximum number of concurrently active nests was 20 on 27 May.
+Least terns were first observed foraging over the bay and in flight over the southeast end of Lindbergh Field on 19 April 2018.
+They were observed each visit after that through 19 July, then one again over the bay on 2 August.
+Breeding pair and nest numbers decreased from those of 2016 and 2017 and remained significantly lower than those of 2014 and earlier, although they were higher than those of 2015.
+At least 19 nests were initiated by 16 estimated pairs between 8 May and 5 June.
+The maximum number of concurrently active nests was 16 on 22 May.
 At least three nests appeared to be renesting of pairs that had lost their initial clutches.
-All nests were established in the main nesting oval 03-S except for one in oval 02-S.
+All nests were established in the main nesting oval 03-S except for two in oval 04-S.

-At least 27 chicks from 18 nests hatched successfully.
-It is estimated that 13 to 17 chicks reached fledgling age and survived to fledge from the site.
-One nest with two eggs was abandoned pre-term, five eggs failed to hatch and were abandoned after the other egg in each clutch hatched successfully, and two single egg clutches failed to hatch and were abandoned after prolonged incubation of 36 to 44 days.
-Eight eggs from five nests were depredated, four nests suspected by common ravens and one by unknown species.
-The outcome of one egg was uncertain, but lack of evidence of hatching or chick presence indicates probable depredation.
+At least 22 chicks from 13 nests hatched successfully.
+It is estimated that 13 to 14 chicks reached fledgling age and survived to fledge from the site.
+Four nests with seven eggs were abandoned pre-term, and one egg failed to hatch and was abandoned after the other egg in the clutch hatched successfully.
+Two eggs from one nest were depredated, with common ravens or American crows suspected, although western gulls could have possibly been responsible.
+The outcome of one nest with two eggs was uncertain, but lack of evidence of hatching or chick presence indicates probable depredation either shortly before or shortly after hatching.

-Feather piles of one to two depredated adults were found and peregrine falcon was suspected to be responsible.
-One chick was found dead being scavenged by ants, but whether they contributed to cause of death was uncertain.
-Up to nine to 13 additional chicks are suspected to have been depredated, with most suspected to have been taken by peregrine falcon; but raven, crow, gulls, rats, and ants were also observed in the area during the period of losses.
-Other potential predators observed in the area included great blue heron, American kestrel, and European starling.
+Feathers of one depredated adult were found and peregrine falcon or Cooper's hawk were suspected to be responsible.
+One chick was observed being taken by a Cooper's hawk.
+A western gull was observed taking what was possibly a chick from the site, and an American kestrel was observed unsuccessfully diving at a large chick.
+Five chicks were found dead with no visible external trauma.
+Additional chicks are suspected to have been depredated, with Cooper's hawk or peregrine falcon suspected as responsible; but American kestrel, crows, gulls, and ants were also observed in the area during the period of losses.
+Other potential predators observed in the area included rats, great blue heron, raven, European starling, and western meadowlark.